b-koetsier/MovieShowcase/README.md

 # MovieShowcase

-### This is a Svelte project.
-Follow the instructions below to set up the project on your local machine.
+### This project is a svelte.js narrowcasting single-page application that broadcasts movie data fetched from https://www.omdbapi.com/apikey.aspx, you'll need to request an API Key [here](https://www.omdbapi.com/apikey.aspx) and store it in an .env file after setting the project up

 ## Prerequisites
 Ensure you have the following installed on your machine: